Masindi Hotel is a Hotel in Uganda with a lot of History since 1923

 Masindi Hotel opened in 1923, making it the oldest Hotel in Uganda:

 The Masindi Hotel – just outside of what was once one of the busiest towns in Uganda – Masindi.
-A town and area that the British explorers Sir Samuel and Lady Florence Baker passed through, a city that Sir Winston Churchill visited on his way to Murchison Falls, a once bustling town of commerce and trade with the Congo and beyond.
+The British explorer’s Sir Samuel and Lady Florence Baker passed through a town and area, a city that Sir Winston Churchill visited on his way to Murchison Falls, a once bustling town of commerce and trade with the Congo and beyond.

 It was home to an International airport in nearby Butiaba, where planes traversed the continent landed, refueled, and passengers stayed overnight at the Masindi Hotel.

-Today, Masindi and the Masindi Hotel are at the Gateway to Murchison Falls Park – Bundongo Forest and the scenic route along Lake Albert and the Western Rift Valley Escarpment and Ziwa Rhino Sanctuary.
+Today, Masindi and the Masindi Hotel are at the Gateway to Murchison Falls Park – and the scenic route along Lake Albert, the Western Rift Valley Escarpment, and Ziwa Rhino Sanctuary.

 There was a time when you had to make reservations a year ahead of time – The Masindi Hotel, built in 1923 by the Ugandan Railways and Harbor Company.
 At that time, Masindi was the Ugandan central trading point to the heart of Africa and the rest of the world, connecting to Mombasa by the railroad in Kenya.